 Moreover, the manager normally embodies the core values of a company for his employees.
 Every company should have a mission that it operates by and the values that it aligns itself with.
 And every manager, in order to be a good role model for his employees, needs to follow these missions and values.

 7. Use project tracking tools

 Now that work is specialized enough for everyone to follow a certain set of detailed tasks and there are so many tasks to delegate to the teams, having a tool to manage the whole project and its including tasks could be necessary.

 There are several decent project tracking tools that you could employ for your tasks and projects.
 And we are going to introduce a few of them here:

 An easy to use and simple software which has both a desktop and a mobile version.
 Trello is a dashboard-style app that enables users to create and move projects easily and categorize or delegate them in a few quick clicks.
-This dashboard’s visual options makes it an easy tool to work with and understand what is done as well as what needs to be done.
+This dashboard’s visual options makes it an easy tool to work with and understand what is going on as well as what needs to be done.

 Todoist is a more professional app for project management, and its premium version is something that will answer your needs most.
 It is available on different platforms and has a wide variety of options to use and manage your projects neatly.

 Jira is one of the popular project management tools.
 It allows users to assign, track, and document their tasks and projects.
 Jira is based on the Agile project management methodology; and like other Agile-based software, it continues to evolve and upgrade regularly.